“I brush and floss my teeth regularly; why do I need teeth cleaning?”

-Oral health can easily be written off as a superficial practice for better-looking teeth, but oral health issues are directly linked to more serious disease.
-Dental exams help catch gum disease early, which is directly linked to heart attacks and strokes.
-Also signs of oral cancer can be detected early during routine exams.
-The dental office can assist you in making financial arrangements for future procedures if any serious health problems are detected.
+Oral health can easily be written off as a superficial practice for better-looking teeth, but oral health issues are directly linked to more severe diseases.
+Dental exams help catch gum disease early, directly related to heart attacks and strokes.
+Also, signs of oral cancer can be detected early during routine exams.
+The dental office can assist you in making financial arrangements for future procedures if any severe health problems are detected.

-Your bi-annual dental visits do so much more than make your teeth feel a bit cleaner.
-By seeing your dentist regularly, you have the potential to prevent some major health issues.
+Your bi-annual dental visits do much more than make your teeth feel cleaner.
+By seeing your dentist regularly, you can prevent some significant health issues.
 It’s never too late to start going – contact Valley Ridge Dental Centre in NW Calgary today to schedule your first appointment!